 Teams may avoid forfeiting/defaulting in regular season games by utilizing players from other teams that play in the league without penalty.
 However, in the playoffs, this can only be done to avoid being subject to the default policy- the game will be considered a forfeit loss (but not a default) if a team utilizes players not on their roster to field a lineup.

 - Teams will only call fouls committed by their own players.
 Players will not call the fouls against their opponents.
 If a player neglects to call his/her own fouls, his/her team captain will be responsible for calling these fouls on his/her player’s behalf.

 - If there is a dispute on a call, re-serve the play.
-Contact an Event Coordinator for clarification of rules after the match is completed.
+Contact the on-site staff for clarification of rules after the match is completed.

 - All players will conduct themselves in a polite and sportsmanlike manner.
 Individuals who do not abide by these criteria will be removed from the league.

 - All balls must be hit cleanly.
 No scooping or carrying the ball.
 Only off of a driven ball may a ball may be double hit (i.e. off arm and head in one continuous motion).